pavizhi/Search-Algorithm/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
+1. Get the array as input.
+2. Use the array.sort() function to find the linear search and binary search.
+3. print array.
+4. print the result.
 ## Linear Search:
 1. Start from the leftmost element of array[] and compare k with each element of array[] one by one.
 2. If k matches with an element in array[] , return the index.